Different Types of Hair Transplant Methods: Procedure & RisksFacial Plastic Surgery

 Immediately after hair restoration surgery, your scalp is red, itchy, swollen, tight, and painful.
 You can take pain medications and be prescribed anti-inflammatory drugs to minimize the soreness and swelling.
 Most people can return to work two days after the hair transplant surgery but take a week off if they need more time to recover.

 Usually, the transplanted hair falls two or three weeks after the surgery, but you can expect about a half-inch of growth per month after the sixth month.
 Remember that it takes 6 to 12 months for new hair to grow, so you must be patient.
-Meanwhile, you should take your prescribed hair growth medications to help your hairs regrow.
+Meanwhile, you should take your prescribed hair growth medications to help your hair regrow.

 Hair Transplant Recovery